-Injured On The Job Documentation
+Injured On The Job Documentation Checklist

 Work Injury Notes for Your Lawyer

 - Describe in detail how you got injured.
-If you hurt your head for example, write about how you exactly hurt your head.
+If you hurt your head, for example, write about how you exactly hurt your head.
 This will give important insight into the safety conditions present at your work.

 - Describe how you have been feeling since the injury.
 These notes should be as specific as possible.
-This way a picture is painted as to how this injury has effected your day-to-day living.
+This way a picture is painted as to how this injury has affected your day-to-day living.

 - Document if you have gone to therapy or took medication for a specific work injury.
 This gives context to how the injury has put a strain on your life, as you have devoted time to recuperate to an injury that you suffered at work.

 - Keep track of any visits to your doctor so you have medical proof for yourself and your workers compensation attorney to use at your trial.
-Doctor's notes are great, because they are an authority om injuries.
+Doctor's notes are great, because they are an authority on injuries.

 Benefits of Documenting Your Work Injury

 Having records of each time you were injured on the job will increase the value of your case as time goes on.
 These records can paint a picture for the case you have and help ensure you receive what you are owed.
 Also, keeping tabs on your wage and payment history can help show how your accident negatively impacted your financial and emotional well-being.
-Any and all details matter in the grand scheme of it all, as they give a specificity to your exact case.
+Any and all details matter in the grand scheme of it all, as they give specificity to your exact case.
 With our representation, we will help you use these documents to win your prospective case.

 Gilbert, Blaszcyk & Milburn have years of experience providing workers' compensation consults with injured workers across Long Island and throughout New York state.
 If you have been injured on the job and have any questions about your work injury and are seeking workers' compensation benefits, please contact us today.
 We have four Long Island locations: